 Replacing such mundane tasks with automation can help reduce this window for error and focus on providing a high-precision process.

 Rapid digitalization has set favorable conditions for automation across industries.
 The research found that the digitalization that happened in the past few months is far greater than the digitalization that has occurred in the past 5 years.

 This change in schematics has led to an increased dependency on the digital medium. digitalization has its own set of benefits like increasing the effectiveness of the operations through agility and diversity.
 It also builds up the business’s resilience as it keeps the entire operations afloat during sensitive times.

 It also broke the stereotypes surrounding the remote or hybrid work models and has combined automation with other technologies like cloud services, Artificial Intelligence, Machine Learning, robotics, etc.

-As most businesses have adopted such working conditions, automation will sooner be an integral part of the work culture of any organization.
+As most businesses have adopted digital transformation and such working conditions, automation will sooner be an integral part of the work culture of any organization.